STS-128: Lightweight Multi-Purpose Carrier (LMC)

 The shuttle carried a Lightweight Multi-Purpose Experiment Support Structure Carrier (LMC) with Ammonia Tank Assembly (ATA).
-The new ammonia tank will replace an empty tank during an EVA.
+The new ammonia tank replaced an empty tank during an EVA.

 TriDAR

 The shuttle flew the first test flight of the TriDAR, a 3D dual-sensing laser camera, intended for potential use as an autonomous rendezvous and docking sensor.
 The TriDAR successfully tracked the ISS position and orientation from the shuttle during docking operations.

 Other science packages

 It also contained three racks dedicated to science, FIR (Fluids Integrated Rack) and the first Materials Science Research Rack (MSRR-1) to be placed in Destiny and MELFI-2 (Minus Eighty Laboratory Freezer for ISS) to be placed in Kibo.
 The FIR enabled detailed study of how liquids behave in microgravity, a crucial detail for many chemical reactions.
 One experiment, for instance, examined how mixtures known as colloids behave without being stirred by sedimentation and convection.
 Another using the Light Microscopy Module (LMM) will examine how an ideal heat pipe works without the distortions of gravity.